mukaiizawa/Paren/man/man7/paren-tutorial.md

     my arguments were: (100 200)
     150

+## Function2 TOOD
+Functions can have as many optional parameters as you want, but they have to come at the end of the parameter list.

+If you put an expression after the name of an optional parameter, it will be evaluated if necessary to produce a default value.
+The expression can refer to preceding parameters.

+) (function greet (name (o punc (case name who #\? #\!)))
+       (string "hello " name punc))
+*** redefining greet
+#<procedure: greet>
+) (greet 'who)
+"hello who?"

+To make a function that takes any number of arguments, put a period and a space before the last parameter, and it will get bound to a list of the values of all the remaining arguments:

+) (function foo (x y . z)
+       (list x y z))
+#<procedure: foo>
+) (foo (+ 1 2) (+ 3 4) (+ 5 6) (+ 7 8))
+(3 7 (11 15))

+This type of parameter is called a `rest parameter` because it gets the rest of the arguments.
+If you want all the arguments to a function to be collected in one parameter, just use it in place of the whole parameter list.
+(These conventions are not as random as they seem.
+The parameter list mirrors the form of the arguments, and a list terminated by something other than nil is represented as e.g. (a b . c).)

+To supply a list of arguments to a function, use apply:

+) (apply + '(1 2 3))
+6

+Now that we have rest parameters and apply, we can write a version of average that takes any number of arguments.

+) (function average args
+       (/ (apply + args) (len args)))
+#<procedure: average>
+) (average 1 2 3)
+2

 ## Conditional operators
 The standard conditional operator is `if`.
 Like `<-` and `function`, it doesn't evaluate all its arguments.
 When given three arguments, it evaluates the first, and if that returns true, it returns the value of the second, otherwise the value of the third: